RAmmStein: Regime Adaptation in Mean-reverting Markets with Stein Thresholds -- Optimal Impulse Control in Concentrated

 \subsection{Limitations and Future Work}

 Several limitations warrant acknowledgment.
+Our Net ROI metric captures fee revenue minus rebalancing costs but does not account for impermanent loss or portfolio revaluation; the position capital is held constant between rebalances.
 Our work focuses on a single asset pair; measuring the effectiveness of the approach on more volatile and lower-liquidity pairs remains to be validated.
 We also assume a fixed pool share for the liquidity provider and that the OU parameters are locally stationary within the estimation window.

-Extensions of our work include integration of a gas price prediction into the state to further optimize the timing of the interventions.
-Moreover, preventing or minimizing MEV risks during rebalancing is an important direction that warrants detailed analysis.
-Another interesting future research direction is to expand the action space from binary to a continuous one representing the rebalancing width.
-The continuous action space allows the agent to adjust the concentration parameter based on the market dynamics.
+Extensions of our work include: (1) continuous width optimization via policy gradient methods (e.g., SAC), which would remove the discretization of the width action space; (2) joint center placement towards the OU mean $\mu$, allowing anticipatory repositioning; (3) multi-pool allocation across correlated pairs; (4) integration of gas price prediction into the state to further optimize intervention timing; and (5) preventing or minimizing MEV risks during rebalancing.